goodblockio/drealms-standard/README.md

 * `Creative Control`

     Nifty believes that original asset creators should maintain creative control over the representation of their assets in other games.
-Whether this means the creator enforces strict asset templating or leaves it wide open for asset developers to use their imagination is entirely up to the original asset creator.
+Whether this means the creator enforces strict asset templating or leaves it wide open for developers to use their imaginations, is entirely up to the original asset creator.

 ## Manifest Template